Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 Summary

-Every project needs versioned, automated database migrations.
-The choice of tool depends more on your language ecosystem and SQL comfort level than on feature differences.
-If you're in TypeScript, choose between Prisma (schema-first, auto-generated) and Drizzle (SQL-first, more control).
-If you want raw SQL with no abstraction, Flyway and golang-migrate are excellent.
-And if enterprise compliance requires rollback tracking and audit trails, Liquibase has the richest feature set.
-Whatever you choose, start using it from day one -- retrofitting migrations onto an existing database is painful.
+Every production database needs versioned, automated migrations.
+The choice comes down to philosophy and ecosystem.
+If you are in TypeScript, choose between Prisma Migrate (schema-first, auto-generated, tightly coupled to Prisma ORM) and Drizzle Kit (schema-first but SQL-native, lighter weight).
+If you want raw SQL with no abstraction, Flyway and golang-migrate are battle-tested and simple.
+If enterprise compliance demands rollback support and audit trails, Liquibase has the richest feature set.
+Whichever tool you choose, start from day one.
+Retrofitting migrations onto an existing database with months of ad-hoc changes is a project nobody wants to do.